thmccormick/thmccormick.github.io/index.markdown

 <!--
 Quick [link](https://thmccormick.github.io/class/567_au20) to the homepage for Stat/CSSS 567, Social network analysis, offered Autumn 2020.
-Go here for more info about a few current projects.-->
+Go here for more info about a few current projects.

 I currently have multiple openings for postdoctoral collaborators.
-For more information and to apply directly please see [here](https://apply.interfolio.com/100917).
+For more information and to apply directly please see [here](https://apply.interfolio.com/100917).  -->

 ### Technical reports and working papers